syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Brushes.md

 {% endhighlight %}
 {% endtabs %}

-## Linear Gradient Brush
+## Linear gradient brush

-Gradient brush is used to fill an object with blend of two or more colors.
+The gradient brush is used to fill an object with blend of two or more colors.
 Essential PDF supports drawing shapes on PDF document with linear gradient brush using [PdfLinearGradientBrush](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Graphics.PdfLinearGradientBrush.html).
 The following code snippet illustrates this.

 {% tabs %}
 {% highlight C# %}